Capabilities-Limited/cva6-build-notes/create-ubuntu-vm.md

 # Install a VirtualBox VM containing Ubuntu 24.04 LTS Desktop

+## Choice of VirtualBox version

+The default VirtualBox distributed by Ubuntu is typically a version behind that recommended by VirtualBox.
+On some machines we found that we needed the latest version downloaded as a pre-build Debian package from [https://www.virtualbox.org/wiki/Linux_Downloads](https://www.virtualbox.org/wiki/Linux_Downloads)

 ## Instructions to manually install a VM

 Downloaded the latest Ubuntu 24.04 LTS iso from the Ubuntu website